LaszloRooversUni/rotated_mnist/README.md

 # Rotated MNIST: Testing Rotation Invariance in CNNs

+IMPORTANT: For the blogpost, see `blog.md`.
+This README serves only as a quick overview.

 This project explores how rotation affects the performance of a simple CNN trained on MNIST.

 Inspiration was taken from the CNN examples in the professor's lecture slides, and from studies such as: